WICG/attribution-reporting-api/EVENT.md

 - `trigger_data`: optional coarse-grained data to identify the triggering event.
 - `trigger_priority`: optional signed 64-bit integer representing the priority
 of this trigger compared to other triggers for the same source.
-- `deduplication_key`: optional signed 64-bit integer which will be used to deduplicate multiple triggers which contain the same deduplication_key for a single source.
+- `deduplication_key`: optional unsigned 64-bit integer which will be used to deduplicate multiple triggers which contain the same deduplication_key for a single source.